This contract is between Ramasis Limited and you, our customer.

 We do not refund any commission or charges we’ve received for setting up or administering your policy.
 We also charge a cancellation fee, which is outlined above.

-Refunds will be paid once we have received your money back from the insurance company.
+Refunds will be paid once we have received your money back from the insurance company and this can take up to 30 days.
 We will not pay a refund of less than £10.

 If you need to make a claim, you can call us for information about who to contact about your claim.
 The insurer’s claim number will be in your policy documents.